Nationwide life insurance review 2020

 - Spouse rider.
 Offered with some term and permanent policies, this provides protection for your spouse and can be converted to its own whole life policy.

 - Long-term care.
 Allows you to access money from your policy to pay for medical expenses and long-term care.

 - Accidental death benefit.
-Allows your beneficiaries to receive more money on top of the death benefit if you die due to an accident.
+Pays out an additional lump sum if you die due to an accident.

 - Children’s term insurance rider.
 Extends your life insurance benefit to biological children, stepchildren and legally adopted children.